Helen Gardner (actress): The Helen Gardner Picture Players

-The Helen Gardner Picture Players.
-The company was established in Tappan, New York with capital provided by Gardner’s mother.
-Gardner hired her lover Charles L. Gaskill as a director and scenarist.
-Known for her portrayal of strong female characters, Gardner’s first production was Cleopatra (1912), one of the first American full-length films.
-The film was re-edited and re-released after Fox released the 1917 adaptation starring Theda Bara.
-Gardner is considered the screen's first vamp, predating Theda Bara, Valeska Suratt and Louise Glaum.
-Gardner produced eleven feature films before closing her studio in 1914.
+In 1912, following her success with Vitagraph Studios, Gardner formed her own production company: The Helen Gardner Picture Players.
+The company was established in Tappan, New York with capital provided by Gardner's mother.
+It was the first film production company to be owned by an individual actor.
+Gardner hired former Vitagraph collaborator Charles L. Gaskill as a director and scenarist.
+Gardner's first production was Cleopatra (1912), one of the first American full-length films.
+Following Cleopatra's success, Gardner continued to release popular films, specializing in feature-length motion pictures of at least five or six reels in length.